 I am a PhD candidate at the University of North Carolina at Chapel Hill.
 Before coming to UNC, I completed my BA at Michigan State University.
 I am a graduate fellow in the Applied Epistemology Project at UNC.
 During the fall of 2022, I was a visiting scholar at the University of Virginia.

 I work primarily in metaphysics, particularly on issues related to identity and distinctness.
 My dissertation "Essays on Identity" investigates numerical identity and why it matters.

-In addition to my work in metaphysics, I also have projects in social epistemology and social philosophy of language.
-One of these projects is on speaking up to covert evil speech, and another is about the epistemic preconditions of interpersonal relationships.
+In addition to my work in metaphysics, I also have projects in the social philosophy of language on speaking up against harmful speech.

 I believe video games can be fun and pedagogically rich teaching tools that can help create an inclusive classroom, especially for neurodivergent students (https://stimpunks.org/gaming/) To promote the use of games in philosophical pedagogy, I have created a list of games for teaching philosophy.